Jouru/Wallpapers/README.md

 # Wallpapers
 ## Description
 A script to change the wallpaper automatically after a sleep time.

+### Dependency
+This script use feh to set the wallpaper, in order to run the script you have to install feh

 ### CLI Arguments
 **--set** set the config